-- 3.10.1 Unless specified otherwise in the course outline, each course shall be assessed by continuous assessment.
-Each course shall be externally examined. - 3.10.2 The ratio between continuous assessment and formal examination, if applicable, shall be - 3.10.3 Courses offered by departments other than Sociology shall be examined in accordance with the relevant regulations in those departments.
+3.10.1 Unless specified otherwise in the course

+- outline, each course shall be assessed by continuous assessment.
+All taught courses shall be internally moderated. - 3.10.2 The ratio between continuous assessment and formal examination, if applicable, shall be 50:50 - 3.10.3 Courses offered by departments other than Sociology shall be examined in accordance with the relevant regulations in those departments.